joannpav/TestChat.io/cypress/cypress/integration/readme.md

 - Scenarios can have comments
 - Scenarios can be deleted by the scenario creator
 - Scenarios cannot be edited.
 This is to protect the integrety since comments and approvals may not be relevant if the story scenario is changed
+- If there are no scenarios for a story, a message should be displayed

 Comments
 ---